Tokyopop: Loss of Kodansha licenses

 Licenses from the Japanese manga publisher Kodansha, historically, were a large part of Tokyopop's catalog.
 In the years leading up to 2009, the number of Kodansha titles licensed by Tokyopop decreased.
 The final new Kodansha title was Tokko by Tohru Fujisawa, and the final batch of volumes of Kodansha titles appeared around March 2009.
 Around that time Kodansha began to consistently give licenses to its manga to competitor Del Rey Manga.
 Deb Aoki of About.com said "Well, more or less.
 You get the idea.
 If you're the type who reads the tea leaves of the manga publishing biz, you kinda sensed that things weren't quite the same as they used to be."

-On August 31, 2009, Tokyopop announced Kodansha was allowing all of its licensing agreements with the North American and German divisions of Tokyopop to expire for reasons unknown.
+On August 31, 2009, Tokyopop announced Kodansha was allowing all of its licensing agreements with both the North American and German divisions of Tokyopop to expire as it would start to publish its own official Kodansha series of English manga translations.
 Due to this loss in licensing, Tokyopop was forced to leave several Kodansha series unfinished, including the popular Rave Master, Initial D, GetBackers, and Life series.
 It would be unable to reprint any previously published volumes, rendering all Kodansha-owned Tokyopop releases out-of-print.

 Several other titles licensed and published by Tokyopop, including best sellers Cardcaptor Sakura, Chobits, Clover, and Magic Knight Rayearth, were reacquired by Dark Horse Comics, though two other titles Kodansha licensed to Dark Horse had since transferred to Random House by then.
 Samurai Deeper Kyo was relicensed by competitor Del Rey Manga, a division of Random House, which published the remaining volumes of the series.

 Tokyopop said that it expected the loss of the licenses to have minimal impact on the company economically due to its diversification of their holdings over the last few years, though they acknowledged the loss would hurt fans of the ongoing series who face uncertainty about the completion of those titles from other companies.
 ICv2 reported that Tokyopop would continue to publish light novels from Kodansha and that Kodansha appeared to be planning to publish its own titles through its partnership with Random House.